Unforgettable Yellowstone Glamping: Yellowstone Tipis

 Note that the Hawkeye Suite is open year-round and is only rented as the entire property.

 Although the tipis are plush and cozy inside, Yellowstone glamping means you’re still technically sleeping outside.
 With that in mind, there are several things to be aware of before visiting.

 Yellowstone is in bear country.
-A large free-roaming elk population also calls this area home, so it’s crucial that you properly store any food.
-That means no leftovers in your tipi or s’mores residue by the firepit!
-There’s a fridge in the lodge for guest storage, or you can put food items in your vehicle before going to bed.
+A large free-roaming elk population also calls this area home, so it’s crucial to properly store any food.
+That means no leftovers in your tipi or s’mores residue by the fire!
+There’s a fridge in the lodge for guest storage, or you can put food items in your vehicle.

 Finally, although Yellowstone Tipis is only open in the summer, the weather can still be quite unpredictable.
 Pack and wear layers so that you’re comfortable no matter what Mother Nature surprises you with.
 This is Montana, after all, so she will throw you a curveball!

 As long as you’re well prepared and have the right mindset, this Yellowstone glamping experience will be one you never forget!